 Step 3: Select authoring tool to convert your course into HTML5

-You can convert your existing e-learning material into HTML5 using various authoring tools available in market.
+You can convert your existing Flash e-learning content to HTML5 using various authoring tools available in market.
 These tools help in the smooth transition of your existing Flash-based training material into HTML5, and retain the interactivities that were adopted for e-learning course.

-Here are some popular authoring tools that can help in creating your existing eLearning into mLearning.
+Here are some popular authoring tools that can help in converting Flash to HTML5 and transform your existing eLearning into mLearning.

 - Lectora Inspire